Commercialize and partner successfully in Europe and the Middle East

-Dr. Stefan Fraenkel, Executive Vice President, Commercial Products, Inceptua
+Dr. Stefan Fraenkel, Executive Vice President, Inceptua Pharma.

 Understand how to commercialize via partnering in Europe and other markets outside of the USA.
 Dr. Stefan Fraenkel, Executive Vice President, Commercial Products, Inceptua shares his insights on maintaining strategic options and maximizing value as a small or midsized US pharmaceutical or biotech company.

 Are you a small or midsized US pharmaceutical or biotech company considering expanding into other regions such as Europe and the Middle East?
 There are several complex challenges inherent within regional expansion but for each day your product is not present in other regions, it isn’t creating optimal value – neither for patients nor shareholders.

 To introduce your product successfully in Europe there are several approaches, each with its pros and cons.
 Before considering which approach suits your business best, you have to ask yourself what you really want to achieve.
 Do you want to establish yourself as a global or regional player?
 Or do you foresee a potential divestment of the product or exit of the company?
 If you are looking for a mid to long-term exit or plan to commercialize later, maximizing value creation usually means keeping the ownership, or keeping the option to regain ownership, of product rights in at least the US and Europe.
 For this you need strategic flexibility in your partnerships.
 It is essential to match the preferred commercialization set-up with the right partnership structure, as it will be critical in realizing your goals, and generating the most value from your product.

 Choose the approach that suits your business goals